rallepalaveev/analog/A2VGA.v1.4-hardware/README.md

 The card is based on RPI Pico, 74LVC245 chips and a PLD.
 It is all through-hole.
 An improvement is that an ATF22V10 is used, which has sufficient I/O lines to allow that all necessaty bits of the address bus (A0-A10) are decoded for correct switching off of the ExtROM, in case the RPI firmware is using this memory.
 Additionally, the nLRESET signal can be fed to pin 30 of the Pico via a jumper, in case it is needed by future firmwares.

 This v1.4 has a decreased size - the width is just under 100mm.
+Please note that I have not tested the gerbers yet, so please report any errors.

 Acknowledgements